saintheraldfaust/weldiosview/README.md

 ## License

-This project is developed for Weldios University.
+This project is developed for weldios university.
 All rights reserved.

 ---

-**Weldios University Certificate Verification Portal**
+**weldios university Certificate Verification Portal**
 Modern, Secure, and User-Friendly